Your work will focus on the following areas:

-You’ll get your own PADI certification.
-Because diving is central to the work you’ll do.
-If you’re a beginner, you can complete the PADI Open Water Dive Course during your first two weeks.
-As an experienced diver, you can complete the PADI Advanced Course or PADI Rescue Diver Course.
+We offer PADI certifications as part of this project because diving is central to the work you’ll do.
+If you’re a beginner, you’ll complete the PADI Open Water Dive Course during your first two weeks.
+If you already have diving experience you’ll complete the PADI Advanced Course or PADI Rescue Diver Course.

-During the project, you’ll help staff collect data from survey dives, Baited Remote Underwater Videos (BRUVs), and shark tagging.
-This research is central to the project.
-We share it with global monitoring platforms like eShark and SharkBase.
-In 2016, our research was one of the top five most important contributions to these databases.
+During the project you’ll help staff collect data from survey dives and Shark dives (twice a month).
+When sightings are referred to us by the villagers and species are found next to river mouths; we do BRUV drops, survey and count the number of juvenile sharks and wedge fish in the area.
+We share data with global monitoring platforms such as eShark and SharkBase.
+In 2016, our marine biology research projects was one of the top five most important contributions to these databases.

 You’ll collect data by:

-- Conducting survey dives to record details about different species
+- Going on survey dives and recording details about different species

-Another important part of your work will be to care for mangrove seedlings in our mangrove nursery.
-This will include replanting mangroves along the coast.
+As well as your core work with sharks, you’ll help care for mangrove seedlings in our mangrove nursery and replant mangroves along the coast.

-Mangrove forests are one of the most important ecosystems in this region.
+Mangroves are one of the most important ecosystems in this region and help marine life conservation.
 They act as nurseries for many different fish species and help reduce carbon emissions.
-We’ve partnered with local businesses to work out their carbon emission levels, and strive to plant enough mangroves to neutralise them.
+We’re working in partnership with local businesses to work out their carbon emission levels and plant enough mangroves to neutralize them.

 Awareness and sustainability initiatives

-These are some of the activities you can take part in:
+These are some of the activities our volunteers are involved in:

-- Conduct workshops to teach local people about the importance of marine conservation, including sustainable living
+- Conducting workshops to teach local people about the importance of marine conservation and living sustainably

-- Run classes with school children on recycling, climate change, and sea creatures
+- Holding classes with school children on recycling, climate change, and sea creatures

-- Collect plastic bottles from partner restaurants and resorts to repurpose them as pots for our mangrove nursery
+- Collecting plastic bottles from partner restaurants and resorts and repurposing them as pots for the mangrove nursery

 Our partners in Fiji

-We’ve also partnered with major conservation organizations like WWF, Project AWARE, SharkBase, and Friends for Sharks.
-We share our data with them, so the work you do can have an even greater impact on shark protection policies.
+We’ve also partnered with major conservation organisations like WWF, Project AWARE, SharkBase, and Friends for Sharks.
+We share our data with them and, with their support, the work you do can have an even greater impact on shark protection policies.

 Where in Fiji will I work?

-On this project, you’ll be based in Pacific Harbour - the ‘adventure capital of Fiji’.
+On this project, you’ll be based in Pacific Harbor, known as the ‘adventure capital of Fiji’.
 This popular tourist area is on the south coast of Viti Levu.

-Most of your time will be spent doing research on scuba dives off the coast of Pacific Harbour.
-These dives are in the renowned Beqa Lagoon and the Shark Reef Marine Reserve.
-You’ll also help with conservation and awareness efforts in coastal communities.
+You’ll spend most of your time contributing to marine biology research projects during scuba dives off the coast of Pacific Harbor, in the renowned Beqa Lagoon and the Shark Reef Marine Reserve.
+You’ll also be helping with conservation and awareness efforts of marine wildlife in coastal communities.

-In your free time, there’s plenty to do, including some adrenaline-filled activities.
+In your free time, there’s plenty to do.
+Seeking more adrenaline?
 There’s kayaking, ziplining, and white water rafting.
-The island also has great hiking trails among breathtaking waterfalls and lush rainforests.
-If relaxing is preferred, Pacific Harbour has some of the finest white-sand beaches on the island.
+The island also has great hiking among breathtaking waterfalls and lush rainforests.
+If relaxing is more your thing, Pacific Harbor has some of the finest, white-sand beaches on the island.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.